Training structure

 - new therapeutic approaches

-- the globalization of trade
+- globalization of trade

-- standardized lifestyles
+- the standardization of lifestyles

 Evolutionary ecology and its applications